drsezzer/drsezzer.github.io/index.md

 ### CETaS papers:

-* :new: [Securing the UK's Research Eco-system](https://cetas.turing.ac.uk/publications/securing-uks-ai-research-ecosystem), my contribution focused on how AI is different; what specific issues do UK academics need to think about to ensure their research is less vulnerable to those with hostile intent.   <i class="fa-solid fa-pen-ruler"></i>&nbsp;&nbsp;Unedited/draft of[ why AI is different](raw_how_is_ai_different.md) (before word limits hit!).
+* [Securing the UK's Research Eco-system](https://cetas.turing.ac.uk/publications/securing-uks-ai-research-ecosystem), my contribution focused on how AI is different; what specific issues do UK academics need to think about to ensure their research is less vulnerable to those with hostile intent.   <i class="fa-solid fa-pen-ruler"></i>&nbsp;&nbsp;Unedited/draft of[ why AI is different](raw_how_is_ai_different.md) (before word limits hit!).
 * [Evaluating Malicious Generative AI Capabilities](https://cetas.turing.ac.uk/publications/evaluating-malicious-generative-ai-capabilities), Understanding inflection points in risk, July 2024.
 * [The Rapid Rise of Generative AI](https://cetas.turing.ac.uk/publications/rapid-rise-generative-ai), Assessing risks to safety and security, December 2023.